SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 Since we have reduced the input to the start symbol, our parsing has finished succesfully.

 We now have a definite framework to execute parsing actions and make parsing decisions.
-What we need to do next is to make the above mechanisms and policies more refined so that they are more amenable to implementation.
-In the next section, we will see parsers in a different light that is equivalent but more efficient than the above framework.
+But we need to make the above mechanisms and policies more amenable to implementation.
+In the next section, we will recast the above framework as a graph problem.

 ## Implementing parsers using automata
 In the last section, we arrived at a framework for making parsing decisions.
 We now have all the ingredients we need to construct a parser programmatically